 (15.8 oz) pkg. fudge brownie mix with chocolate syrup

-(14 oz) can sweetened condensed milk (not evaporated)
+(14 ounce) can sweetened condensed milk (not evaporated)

 7 ounces peanut butter chips